Are Biological Systems More Intelligent Than Artificial Intelligence?: Delegated Control and Collective Identity

 The probability that the parts of a system embody a collective policy is higher if they embody weaker policies.

-This is because weaker policies are more likely to generalise between $\mathfrak{v}$-tasks (see proofs \ref{proof_sufficiency}, \ref{proof_necessity} or \cite{bennett2023b}).
+Classical cybernetics characterises regulation in terms of \emph{variety}.
+Ashby's law of requisite variety says that a regulator must possess at least as much variety as the disturbances it must absorb.
+Delegated control can be read as a constructive way to generate such requisite variety by distributing adaptive degrees of freedom across layers rather than concentrating them in a single controller \cite{ashby1957,wiener1948cybernetics}.
+This also connects to cybernetic accounts of hierarchical viability and self-regulation, such as Beer's Viable System Model \cite{beer1995brain}.
+This is because weaker policies are more likely to generalise between $\mathfrak{v}$-tasks \cite{bennett2025e}.

 Consider the aforementioned $\alpha_1$ and $\alpha_2$.
 A sufficiently weak policy at the level of individual cells is necessary for the collective to have an identity, because only the weakest policies in $\Pi_{\alpha_1}$ and $\Pi_{\alpha_2}$ will also be in $\Pi_\omega = \Pi_{\alpha_1} \cap \Pi_{\alpha_2}$.
-A collective of cells remains cells regardless of whether we deem it to be an organ (see figure \ref{fig2}).
+A collective of cells remains cells regardless of whether I deem it to be an organ.
 The parts are still there.
-Formally the cells $\alpha_1$ and $\alpha_2$ and the collective $\omega$ share a vocabulary.
+In terms of the stack, the cells $\alpha_1$ and $\alpha_2$ and the collective $\omega$ share a vocabulary.
 Just as the outputs of $\alpha_1$ can affect the inputs of $\alpha_2$ and vice versa, the outputs of $\omega$ determine the inputs of $\alpha_1$ and $\alpha_2$.
 The difference is a matter of scale.
-Just as the weakness proxy \cite[proposition 1,2]{bennett2023b} facilitates ``causal learning'' at a single scale \cite{bennett2023c}, in the context of an MCA it will facilitate learning at multiple scales, because the system as a whole is just another $\mathfrak{v}$-task.
-How weak policies are embodied is another matter, but doing so must result in more efficient adaptation.
-Simply delegating active inference to the greatest extent possible, down to the simulated ``cellular level'', has yielded promising results in a machine learning context \cite{ororbia2022,ororbia2023b,ororbia2023}.
+Just as w-maxing facilitates causal learning at the scale of an individual \cite{bennett2023c}, in the context of an MCA it will facilitate learning at multiple scales, because the system as a whole is just another $\mathfrak{v}$-task.

+Mechanistically, ``negotiation'' between levels is represented as constraint compatibility between policy sets.
+Individual components select policies that remain correct for their local tasks while being consistent with the collective task, and the collective task in turn constrains components by shaping the inputs they experience.
+When the intersection of viable policies becomes empty, no collective policy exists and collective identity collapses (a failure mode analysed in Section~\ref{sectionCancer}).
+In hybrids, the designer mediates this negotiation by adjusting boundary conditions (which reshape the component policy sets) rather than by directly specifying a single low-level policy.